-Long-term liabilities decreased due to current year payments on long-term debt and a decrease in the net OPEB liability offset by an increase in the net pension liability.
+Long-term liabilities decreased due to current year payments on long-term debt offset by increases in the net OPEB liability and the net pension liability.

 Unrestricted net position increased due to the change in net position, described in the next section.